probe-lab/ants-watch/README.md

 go run . health
 ```

+## Ants key generation

+The queen ant periodically queries the [Nebula](https://github.com/dennis-tra/nebula) database to retrieve the list of connected DHT servers.
+Kademlia identifiers of these peers are then inserted into a [binary trie](https://github.com/guillaumemichel/py-binary-trie/).
+Using this binary trie, the queen defines keyspace zones of at most `bucket_size - 1` peers.
+One ant must be present in each of these zones in order to capture all DHT requests reaching the `bucket_size` closest peers to the target key.

+Kademlia identifiers are derived from a libp2p peer id, which itself is derived from a cryptographic key pair.
+Hence generating a key matching a specific zone of the binary trie isn't trivial and requires bruteforce.
+All keys generated during the bruteforce are persisted on disk, because they may be useful in the future.
+When an ant isn't needed anymore, its key is marked as available for reuse.
+This also allows reusing the same peer ids for the ants across multiple runs of the honeypot.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.